 We will not reduce or deny coverage for services that we have already approved.
-During the concurrent claim extension period, you are still responsible for your share of the costs, such as copayments/coinsurance and deductibles that apply to the service or supply.
-If your request for extended services is not approved after your adverse determination appeal, and we support the decision to reduce or terminate such services, you will be responsible for all of the expenses for the service or supply received during the continuation period.
+During the concurrent care claim extension period, you are still responsible for your share of the costs, such as copayments that apply to the service or supply.
+If your request for extended services is not approved after your adverse determination appeal, and we support the decision to reduce or terminate such services you will be responsible for all of the expenses for the service or supply received during the continuation period.

-The chart below shows how much time we have to tell you about our decision on a preauthorization request, a concurrent care authorization request, and a retrospective review.
+The chart below shows different types of claims we preauthorize and how much time we have to tell you about our decision.